WallGauge/GDT-PCB/README.md

 1) type: `git clone https://github.com/WallGauge/GDT-PCB.git`
 2) then type: `cd GDT-PCB` and `npm install`
 3) To run the test app type `node testMe`.
 If you get an error you may need to run it with the sudo command.
-Running node scripts as root i is not recommended for production apps.
+Running node scripts as root is not recommended for production apps.

-See the testMe.js app for an exampl of how to make calls to the GDT-PCB.
+See the testMe.js app for an example of how to make calls to the GDT-PCB.